 An apron is placed at right angles to the underside of the top of a table, sideboard, desk, or seat of a chair and extends between the tops of the legs.
 Aprons are also used on bottoms of cabinets and chests.

-The apron's main purpose is to provide structural strength and support.
-But it also sometimes adds a decorative touch if it is visible.
+The apron's main purpose is to provide structural strength and support, but it also sometimes adds a decorative touch if visible.
 An example is a sideboard on legs, with the apron on the front instead of underneath the piece.
 Decorative aprons are often carved or pierced and quite elaborate if the piece is in a style that features adornment.

-Sometimes the apron makes such a strong statement that taking it away would completely change the look of a piece.
-Here's are some examples of pieces that fit this description.
+Sometimes, the apron makes such a strong statement that taking it away would completely change the look of a piece.
+Here are some examples of pieces that fit this description.

 How to Size an Apron

 If you're building a piece of furniture that requires an apron, like a table or desk, you must first decide how wide it should be, from the bottom of the apron to the surface where it is attached.

 "The distance from the floor is a major issue since you must leave plenty of room for comfortable seating at the table or desk," says the website Rockler.com, a woodworking and hardware source for furniture builders.
 "You also must be sure the apron is structurally large enough to support the top as it connects the legs to it," Rockler says, "and the third consideration is about the visual look of the apron on your piece of furniture."

 Assuming a chair seat is about 16 inches off the floor, a rule of thumb on the distance from the bottom of the apron to the floor is 24 inches, Rockler says.
 The apron should be at least 2 inches wide to provide the required support, Rockler says, although this can be adjusted depending on how large the surface being supported is.
 For instance, if the table is 30 inches off the floor and the top is 2 inches thick, you could make the apron 4 inches wide and still leave 24 inches between the bottom of the apron and the floor.